Cities cluster into growth regimes that propagate shocks: Supplementary Information

 \subsection{Regime decomposition of Countries}

 To test whether growth regime membership captures economically meaningful variation beyond national-level effects, we decompose the variance of FUA-level growth rates into contributions from country and regime membership.
 We restrict the analysis to the 85 countries whose FUAs span multiple regimes (6,736 of the full-sample 8,808 FUAs; single-regime countries are excluded because within-country regime variation is undefined for them).
 Adding regime membership to country fixed effects significantly improves the model ($F(11,6640) = 114.25$, $p < 0.001$, partial~$\eta^2 = 0.159$): regime membership explains 16\% of within-country variance in FUA-level mean growth rates.
 The result also holds in a full FUA$\times$year panel with country and year fixed effects ($F(11,181750) = 71.62$, $p < 0.001$).
-Figure~\ref{fig:growth_heatmap} illustrates this for ten countries whose FUAs span multiple regimes.
+Figure~\ref{fig:growth_heatmap_full} illustrates this for the 29 countries (of 165 in the full sample) with at least two regimes each containing five or more FUAs.
 Within each country, FUAs assigned to different regimes show systematically different growth rates: regimes toward the right of the figure (R7, R11, R3) consistently grow faster than the country average, while those toward the left (R0, R6) grow slower.
-The pattern is strikingly consistent across countries spanning different continents and income levels.
+The pattern is consistent across countries spanning different continents and income levels.
 Notably, mature industrial economies (United States, Germany, Japan, United Kingdom) are absent because their FUAs fall almost entirely within a single regime---an observation consistent with the declining spatial inequality documented in Section~4.1.
-The full set of qualifying countries is shown in Figure~\ref{fig:growth_heatmap_full}.

 \FloatBarrier